csc301-fall2014/Tutorial1/README.md

 Let's stop for a second, and see what happened here:
  * A *repo* is a [graph of *commit objects*](http://git-scm.com/book/en/Git-Internals-Git-Objects).
- * A *commit object* is just a snapshot of the codebase, with some metadata (timestamp, who committed it, etc.)
+ * A *commit object* is a snapshot of the codebase, with some extra metadata.
- * When we run `git commit`, a new commit object is gets created and added to the graph.
+ * When we run `git commit`, a new commit object gets created and added to the graph.
-   An edge is created from the new commit to "its parent" (i.e. The most recent commit before we ran `git commit`).
+   An edge is created from this new commit to "its parent" (i.e. The most recent commit before we ran `git commit`).

 Notice that, at this point, `a.txt` was committed to your **local repo** (i.e. "the clone").
 Let's push our changes to the remote repository (the one that we cloned):